pmitev/UPPMAX-Singularity-workshop/docs/exercise_04.md

 - **lines 1-6**: something trivial.
 We use docker and Ubuntu.20.04, set `export DEBIAN_FRONTEND=noninteractive` and update the `apt` repositories.
 - **line 7**: make sure we have some tools since VSCode might need them and they are not that big anyway.
 - **lines 9-11**: downloads the latest stable release and we save it as `code_stable_amd64.deb`.
 What happens if you do not specify the name of the output file.
-Try it i the terminal.
+Try it in the terminal.
 - **line 13**: just the usual cleaning.
 - **lines 15-16**: Some safe defaults
 - **lines 18-19**: At this point we do not know where the executable will be, so we will start just a bash shell instead.